HugoJourdan/Color-Flow/README.md

 Each layer has is own Color Flow data, shown in the panel.
 Layers Color Labels are set automaticaly depending on the status and order of each category checkbox.
 The Color set is the precedent color of the first uncheck checkbox.

-In the following example Layer Color is set to `Orange` because even if `Light Green` and `Yellow` are ✅ , `Brown` is uncheck, so color set is the color that precedes it.
+In the following example Layer Color is set to `Orange` because even if `Light Green` and `Yellow` are ✅ , `Brown` is uncheck, so the color set is the color that precedes it.

 <img src="https://github.com/HugoJourdan/Color-Flow/blob/main/img/howcolorsetup1.jpg" width="300"> <img src="https://github.com/HugoJourdan/Color-Flow/blob/main/img/howcolorsetup2.jpg" width="300">

-You can toggle checkbox with shortcuts.
-For that follow these steps :
+Shortcuts can be used to toggle checkboxes.
+To assign shortcuts, follow these steps:

 1. Download "Color Flow Shortcut" from Window > Plugin Manager.
 2. Reload script folder by pressing [ Option + MAJ + Command + Y ].